What is it?

 How it’s made

-The panel is made using a 3×6 matrix of RGB LED Matrix panels with 10mm pitched LEDs (you can find many variants by searching for : LED RGB Matrix P10 on AliExpress).
+The panel is made using a 3×6 matrix of RGB LED Matrix panels with 10mm pitched LEDs (you can find many variants by searching for : LED RGB Matrix P10 on AliExpress.

 It uses a Raspberry Pi 3 as central computing unit.

 The metal panel interconnects have been made using my CNC milling machine.
-The modules running around the perimeter were 3D printed.
+The frame modules running around the perimeter were 3D printed.

 I used Flask to create the API and used the integrated ninja templating to create the web app.
 It just runs the basic dev webserver that comes with Flask.